intontis/intontis/README.md

 # Welcome to my Profile

+► Physicist ◄
-I'm a Physicist◦ passionate about applying physics thinking to real problems through simulation, data analysis and code.
+Passionate about applying physics thinking to real problems through simulation, data analysis and code.

 ---